Skip to content

 STANAGs 4774 and 4778 are the closest thing to a universal CDS standard

 For security labelling, these two NATO standards are the most widely referenced across all national approaches.
-They are not universally implemented, but they represent the strongest candidate for international CDS interoperability.
-If you are designing a CDS and want to future-proof for coalition operations, use STANAGs 4774/4778.
+They aren't universally implemented, but they represent the strongest candidate for international CDS interoperability.
+If you're designing a CDS and want to future-proof for coalition operations, use STANAGs 4774/4778.
+For hands-on implementation with labs and architecture patterns, see the security labels overview and Lab 1: Security Labels on datacentricsecurity.org.

 Other Label Standards